broadinstitute/TCRP/README.md

 The code contains comments that should help you understand what is happening at each stage

-The prepared matrices to run reproduce_achilles_results.py can be downloaded [here]("https://drive.google.com/drive/folders/1Hyn65w7UyxCEsTUE2U1yk4JhcavAygR6?usp=sharing").
+The prepared matrices to run reproduce_achilles_results.py can be downloaded: https://drive.google.com/drive/folders/1Hyn65w7UyxCEsTUE2U1yk4JhcavAygR6?usp=sharing

 # Random Forest